srirampc/cpp-ci/jenkins.md

 ## CMake Build

-Use the default options for building.
+Click "Add Build Tool Invocation" and use the default options for building.

 ![](/images/build_make.png)